Three-dimensional GRMHD Simulations of Rapidly Rotating Stellar Core-Collapse: RESULT

 \subsection{PNS Evolution}

 Now we move on to the PNS evolution.
 In this paper, we define the PNS surface as the isosurface with $\rho=10^{11}$\,g\,cm$^{-3}$.
 The top panel of Figure\,\ref{fig:PNS} displays the evolution of the PNS masses for our four models.
 The evolution of the PNS masses depends on the initial rotation rate.
 The model R20B12 reaches $\sim 1.5$\,M$_{\odot}$ at $t_{\rm{pb}}\sim 300$\,ms while the models R10B12 and R10B13 do $\sim 1.6$\,M$_{\odot}$ at that time.
-After this time, their mass does not grow because the explosion suppresses the mass accretion.
-In the model R05B12 the growth of the PNS mass does not stop until the end of the simulation due to the short simulation time and the failure of the shock revival, but the mass is already exceeding 1.6\,M$_{\odot}$ at $t_{\rm{pb}}\sim 200$\,ms. The faster the progenitor core rotates, the less the PNS mass growth rate is (due to the stronger centrifugal forces).
-This explains that the magnetic fields play a subdominant role in the mass growth rate during our simulation time.
+After this time, their mass does not grow because the explosion takes place not only toward the polar direction, i.e., the direction of the jet, but also toward the equatorial direction and suppresses the mass accretion (see Figure\,\ref{fig:ent}).
+In the model R05B12 the growth of the PNS mass does not stop until the end of the simulation due to the short simulation time and the failure of the shock revival, but the mass is already exceeding 1.6\,M$_{\odot}$ at $t_{\rm{pb}}\sim 200$\,ms. The faster the progenitor core rotates, the less the PNS mass growth rate is due to the stronger centrifugal forces and the higher conversion efficiency of the poloidal to toroidal magnetic fields, which could result in the early MHD jet explosion and the efficient angular momentum transport to the external layers surrounding the PNS.